Ian Weldon - I Am Not A Wedding Photographer

 Now available, a joint publication between the Martin Parr Foundation and RRB Photobooks; Ian Weldon's I Am Not A Wedding Photographer.
-Published to accompany an exhibition of the same name which will be held at the Martin Parr Foundation in summer 2019.
+Published to accompany an exhibition of the same name which was held at the Martin Parr Foundation in summer 2019.

 "I've tried, I really have, but there's no easy way to tell you that I'm not a Wedding Photographer.

 I mean, as much as I’d love to stand around for hours lining people up, ordering them around and talking photographs of every combination of family member & guest, I’ve more important things to be doing.

 Things happen at a Wedding, things that make your wedding yours, unique to you, and if I’m busy ordering people around I’m going to miss those things.
 Your feet will be tired from standing and your face will hurt from smiling so much and you’ll have missed those things too.

 It’d be like those things never happened and all you’ve really got to look back at are groups of people, annoyed people, with forced smiles.